Engagement Rings Melbourne

 Engagement ring band

 If you want something a little different, you could opt for rose gold, which is made by alloying gold with copper and silver.
-This makes for a nice contrast between the colourlessness of the diamond and the band while being able to complement any skin tone.
+This makes for a nice contrast between the colourlessness of the stone and the band while being able to complement any skin tone.

 An engagement ring setting highlights the beauty of a diamond and how it’s held in place.
 The style refers to the overall design that the ring setting helps create, such as a solitaire, halo or trilogy stone.

-What types of engagement ring settings are there?
+What types of settings are there?

 There are many different settings, but the most common one is the claw setting.
 Metal claws hold the diamond tightly in place.
-There are usually either four or six claws and the major advantage of this setting is the presence of metal is minimal so the diamond can be seen in all its glory and the advantage of being easier to keep clean and sparkly.
+There are usually either four or six claws and the major advantage of this setting is the presence of metal is minimal so that the stone can be seen in all its glory and the advantage of being easier to keep clean and sparkly.

 Other settings that are regularly chosen include bezel, which is popular as the setting encircles the diamond for extra security and is suitable for an active lifestyle or tension, for a more contemporary look.